marcoFroe/uibk_hpc_25/proseminar/09/submission/report.md

 ### Conclusion
 This implementation is not ideal since the data synchronization take a lot more time compared to the actual computation time or the random version.
 It might be possible to compute all the splits beforehand and not as in this implementation at runtime inside the computation loop.
 Further it might be possible to cut down on the required synchronization steps and do it once at the end.
 But in terms of the load imbalance this is also a viable option.
+In terms of total runtime (`/usr/bin/time`) with 96 ranks and the given resolution this version is slightly slower than the naive and random one with $\sim 4.45$ seconds.